The registration is now open for the new Writing for Wellness series. ...

 Wilkins Board Room, Evans Building, BUMC

-Creating a welcome environment for clinicians of all stripes to:
+Creating a welcome environment for interdisciplinary clinicians:

 Express themselves in writing